Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Audit Committee

-• Other technical project committees can also exist, such as domain-specific committees in projects like astropy or committees governing specific subsets of the project (e.g. project jupyter)
+• Other technical project committees can also exist, such as domain-specific committees in projects like AstroPy or committees governing specific subsets of the project (e.g. project Jupyter)

 • Recommendations: